ismaileneskirli/coding-game/README.md

 Game where you compete with your frinds in coding challange.

-# TASK 1 : Model a SQL Database
+# TASKs

-## Entities in Coding game
+## 1 : Model a SQL Database : Entities in Coding game

 ### Questions